Hemantkohli1604/genkit-tool-calling/Readme.md

 *   **A HTTP Endpoint:** For Current weather in JSON Format.
 *   **An Anonymous FTP Location:** For Weather Forecast.
 *   **A Simulated output:** For Enenrgy Demand Calculation.

+Express Framework is used to publish the API endpoints POST /get-energy-demand.

 ## Prerequisites